 Global Food Security Program

-Global food security had been deteriorating for several years prior to 2020, and Covid-19 has posed new challenges that require immediate action.
-Reversing today’s trends in food security is an enterprise that requires renewed commitment, creative thinking, and bold action across sectors.
+Global food security had been deteriorating for several years prior to 2020, and Covid-19 revealed system-wide vulnerabilities.
+Reversing today’s trends in food insecurity requires renewed commitment, creative thinking, and bold action across sectors.

 The CSIS Global Food Security Program (GFSP) is committed to reinvigorating U.S. leadership on food security, using the latest data to define the nature of today’s challenges, and proposing policy solutions that maximize the impact of U.S. investments at home and abroad.